-The rate study will include:
+The rate study included:

-- A series of meetings with a Provider Advisory Group.
-The group is comprised of a diverse cross-section of providers in terms of services delivered, size, and location.
-The group will be convened at key milestones in the study, including development of a draft provider survey, consideration of survey results, and a presentation of proposed rate models.
-The first meeting of the Provider Advisory Group has already been held in March 2016.
+-A series of meetings with a Provider Advisory Group.
+The group was comprised of a diverse cross-section of providers in terms of services delivered, size, and location.
+The group was convened at key milestones in the study, including development of a draft provider survey and consideration of survey results.